haydenxlane/Chapters-Projects/README.md

 Starting a program (tasks.py) :

-To run the program, the relevant task managing script needs to be created as tasks.py.
+To run the program, task managing script needs to be created as tasks.py.
 All the commands need to be passed to the terminal as follows:

 invoke function name --argument1 --argument2 etc